sagemath/sage-archive-2023-02-01/src/doc/en/installation/introduction.rst

 * linbox: C++ template library for exact, high-performance linear algebra computation

-* matplotlib: a python 2D plotting library
+* matplotlib: a Python 2-D plotting library

 * maxima: symbolic algebra and calculus

 * mercurial: a Source Control Management system designed for handling of very large distributed projects

-* mpfi: a C library for arithemtic by multi-precision intervals, based on MPFR and GMP
+* mpfi: a C library for arithmetic by multi-precision intervals, based on MPFR and GMP

 * mpfr: a C library for multiple-precision floating-point computations